chvasu/owasp_zap_scripts/README.md

-# owasp_zap_scripts
+# Following are the scripts to be used to perform the following tasks using OWASP ZAP
+1. Traditional Spidering
+2. AJAX Spidering
+3. Passive Scan
+4. Active Scan

-Note 1: ZAP must be pre-installed and running on specific port.
+Note: ZAP must be pre-installed and running on specific port.
 You have to edit the Python script to update the ZAP listening port, if the port is not 9090.

+## [Python] Command to run the scripts
-Note 2: Python must be pre-installed prior to running the script.
+Note: Python must be pre-installed prior to running the script.

-*Command to run the scripts
-$python3 traditional_spidering.py
+$python3 Python/traditional_spidering.py